fire1ce/3os.org/docs/automation/guides/better-terminal-experience.md

 ```

 Save and exit the file.
-Open new terminal windown and enjoy Better Terminal Experience!
+Open new terminal window and enjoy Better Terminal Experience!

 <!-- appendices -->